sca-secure-library-sca25519/sca25519/README.md

 - `ITOH_COUNTERMEASURE` and `ITOH_COUNTERMEASURE64` (in file `scalarmult_25519.c`) specify whether the address randomization is turned on in the static multiplication; both are turned on by default;
 - `UPDATABLE_STATIC_SCALAR` (in file `scalarmult_25519.c`) specifies whether the static scalar is being updated per each scalar multiplication call and `SCALAR_RANDOMIZATION` (also in `scalarmult_25519.c`) specifies whether the scalar is updated just before the scalar multiplication (turning these countermeasures of is important for template attacks); both flags are turned on by default;
 - `COUNT_CYCLES_EXTRA_SM` (in file `crypto_scalarmult.h`) is only useful when measuring clock cycles that the extra 64-bit scalar multiplication takes in the static implementation; otherwise, the flag should be turned off because it affects the efficiency of the scalar multiplication; it is turned off by default;
-- `WITH_PERFORMANCE_BENCHMARKING` defines whether the code for measuring clock cycles is present in the library; by default it is enable in the Makefile: `-DWITH_PERFORMANCE_BENCHMARKING`;
+- `WITH_PERFORMANCE_BENCHMARKING` defines whether the code for measuring clock cycles is present in the library; by default, it is enabled in the Makefile: `-DWITH_PERFORMANCE_BENCHMARKING`;
 - `MULTIPLICATIVE_CSWAP` (in file `crypto_scalarmult.h`) is a flag that can be used for two different implementations of the `cswaperr` procedure (for both, the ephemeral and static implementations).
 All the results in the paper are presented when `MULTIPLICATIVE_CSWAP` is enabled, since this implementation occurred to be safer and more efficient.

 ### Code Formatting